-Most students need time to transition from high school to college.
-Because first semester grades will affect overall GPA and the ability to meet requirements set by potential employers, students should take the first semester to focus on academics and campus life.
-Students should register on connectSC and complete their profile to get familiar with Career Center services, resources, and events.
-We encourage students to visit us their second semester for a quick orientation about what we do and how we can help.
+Students need time to transition from high school to college.
+Because first semester grades will affect their overall GPA, students should take the first semester to focus on academics and campus life.
+Students should register on connectSC and connects with their school-based career center to get familiar with services, resources, and events.
+We encourage students to explore career resources during their second semester to investigate what we do and how we can help.

 Goals for the spring of the first year: